 Légion d’Honneur Garden

 For those looking for a little oasis of calm in the heart of the busy and bustling city, the little garden surrounding the Musée Masséna is free to visit and open during daylight hours.
-Filled with park benches, shrubs, and plenty of the cacti and other succulents which are so synonymous with the South, this beautiful place to relax is a great location to hang out with friends, enjoy a picnic, or plan your Nice itinerary!
+Filled with park benches, shrubs, and plenty of cacti and other succulents, this beautiful place to relax is a great location to hang out with friends, enjoy a picnic, or plan your Nice itinerary!

 l’Église Sainte Rita de Nice